nilearn/nilearn/doc/glm/first_level_model.rst

 Surface-based analysis
 ======================

-fMRI analyses can also be performed on the cortical surface instead of a volumetric brain.
+:term:`fMRI` analyses can also be performed on the cortical surface instead of a volumetric brain.
 Nilearn provides functions to map subject brains on to a cortical mesh, which can be either a standard surface as provided by, for e.g. Freesurfer, or a user-defined one.
 Freesurfer meshes can be accessed using :func:`nilearn.datasets.fetch_surf_fsaverage`, while the function :func:`nilearn.surface.vol_to_surf`